tcltk/tcl/doc/markdown/namespace.md

 # Name

-namespace - create and manipulate contexts for commands and variables
+namespace - Create and manipulate contexts for commands and variables

 # Synopsis